cjtessler/MATH3733-SP18/Final Project.md

 Rubric will be posted by 4/16.

-Signup will be released Thursday after class on 4/19.
+Signup will be released  after class on Thursday, 4/19.